Interpretable Complex-Valued Neural Networks for Privacy Protection: Experiments

-For the LeNet, the encryption module consisted of the first convolutional layer as well as the adversarial-learning module, while the decryption module contained the softmax layer.
-The \textit{VGG-16} used all layers before the last $56\times56$ feature map and the adversarial-learning module as its encryption module.
-Fully-connected layers and the softmax layer were the decryption module.
-For the AlexNet, the output of the first three conv-layer was fed into the adversarial learning module as the encryption module, and the decryption module included fully-connected layers and the softmax layer.
+The encoder of the LeNet consisted of the first convolutional layer and the GAN, whereas its decoder only contained the softmax layer.
+All layers before the last $56\times56$ feature map of VGG-16 comprised the encoder.
+The decoder consisted of fully-connected layers and the softmax layer.
+For the AlexNet, the output of the first three convolutional layers was fed into GAN, and the decoder contained fully-connected layers and the softmax layer.
+In the processing modules of these DNNs, we set $c_{k}=\mathbb{E}_{ij}{\Vert x'_{ijk}\Vert}$ for neural activations in the $k$-th channel.

-\textbf{Decoder networks:} Two decoder networks were implemented following two inversion-attack strategies in Section~\ref{sec:dec}.
-Both of them were revised from U-net structures.
-The original U-net~\cite{UNet} consists of eight blocks, and we revised each block to contain six convolutional layers for better reconstruction performance.